elvishew/xLog/README.md

 ### Auto clean

 If you use a changeable `FileNameGenerator`, there would be more than one log files in the logs folder, and gets more and more as time goes on.
+Besides, if you use a backup strategy not limiting the max backup index, that would also make numbers of log files out of control.
 To prevent running out of disk space, you need a `CleanStrategy`.

 Typically, you can use a `FileLastModifiedCleanStrategy`, which will delete log files that have not been modified for a period of time(e.g., a week) during initialization.